-Quick update as of June 1019.
+Quick update as of April 2021.
 If you are looking for new construction in the FishHawk Ranch community you may need to act soon.
-The available homesites in the Preserve at FishHawk Ranch and FishHawk Ranch West are getting low.
-There are just a handful of builders still building in the community.
+The available homesites in the Preserve at FishHawk Ranch and FishHawk Ranch West are scarce.
+There are just two builders still building in the community.
 Feel free to contact me on who is still building and what.

 So you’ve decided to buy a new home.
 You’ve done your research and decided you want to purchase a home in FishHawk Ranch or another great community in the Tampa Bay area.
 Now you are wondering if you should buy a resale home or a new construction home.